gidavies/AzureDevOpsLab/AzureDevOpsLab5.md

 <img src="images/Lab5_16.jpg" width="624"/>

-To confirm that the push has reached the Azure Repo, in Azure DevOps select Repos | Files, make sure that the correct branch is select, click on history and see that the latest history is the commit you've just pushed:
+To confirm that the push has reached the Azure Repo, in Azure DevOps select Repos | Files, make sure that the correct branch is selected, click on history and see that the latest history is the commit you've just pushed:

 <img src="images/Lab5_17.jpg" width="624"/>